kyla100/AboutMe/README.md

 ## Experience

-### NASA Undergraduate Award Program - STudent Academic Research Review (STARR), September 2022 - May 2023
+### Student Researcher, NASA Undergraduate Award Program - STudent Academic Research Review (STARR), September 2022 - May 2023
 * Research Topic: Reproductive Health of Men and Women in Microgravity
 * MidWay review, Feb.
 2023
 * Final Presentation at Oregon NASA Space Grant Spring Symposium, May 2023

-### Research Intern at OHSU for Hematopathologist Wei Xie M.D., Ph.D., June 2022 - present
+### Research Intern, Research Intern at OHSU for Hematopathologist Wei Xie M.D., Ph.D., June 2022 - present
 * Researching Cryptic Acute Myeloid Leukemia (AML)
 * Contributing to Cryptic AML research paper "Case Study: Cryptic Acute Myeloid Leukemia" as co-author - will be published soon
 * Shadowing Dr. Xie's meetings and resident classes

-### Team Lead at Leadership Initiatives: International Public Health Internship, August 2022 - present (until April 2023)
+### Team Lead, Leadership Initiatives: International Public Health Internship, August 2022 - present (until April 2023)
 * Build & lead a team of three high school seniors to work with officials from the Department of Public Health in Nigeria to formulate public health guidelines, policies, and support to implement and evaluate health surveillance, and promotion, and disease prevention programs.
 * Targeting major health concerns in Bauchi, Nigeria by working with local development and health care workers to hold educational workshops across the state that targets the major health concerns including Immunization, Reproductive Health, Adolescent Health, Food and Nutrition, Child Health, Drug, Food hygiene and safety, Control of Malaria, and HIV/ AIDS.
 * Working to solve issues of accessibility, equity, quality, effectiveness, affordability, and efficiency for underserved populations in Nigeria.
 * Raised $780 (with matching) for Ngari Maternity Ward & Medical Center in Bauchi, Nigeria  <https://www.globalgiving.org/projects/teamph22170/> (in progress)

-### Intern at Leadership Initiatives: Advanced Medical & Public Health Internship, August 1st - August 12th, 2022
+### Medical Intern, Leadership Initiatives: Advanced Medical & Public Health Internship, August 1st - August 12th, 2022
 * Learned about the 4 most prevalent diseases in developing countries, specifically Nigeria for this internship, and their treatments and preventions: Typhoid, Malaria, Nutritional Anemia, Acute Respiratory Infection (ARI) <https://lichangesummer.org/2022/HealthS4KZhang/>
    * Met and worked with various doctors from Nigeria through Zoom
 * Created a Public Health campaign and presentation for ARI Prevention